medialize/tokenlist/README.md

 # TokenList.js

 This module is an implementation of the [DOMTokenList Interface](https://dom.spec.whatwg.org/#interface-domtokenlist) based on  [jwilsson/domtokenlist](https://github.com/jwilsson/domtokenlist) and [bkardell/tokenListFor](https://github.com/bkardell/tokenListFor).

-This module was created to investigate further application for DOMTokenList (as Brian's tokenListFor does), while simultaneously serving as a polyfill for [`classList`](https://developer.mozilla.org/en/docs/Web/API/Element/classList) and [`relList`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLLinkElement/relList).
+This module was created to optimize Brian's initial implementation and investigate further application for DOMTokenList (as Brian's tokenListFor does).

 ## The TokenList interface